 More turf races were also added to the schedule around this time, and this resulted in a noticeable increase in field sizes.

-Tampa Bay Downs Known Track Bias
+Tampa Bay Downs Track Configuration and Bias

 Tampa Bay Downs is one of the few tracks in the US that doesn’t have any particular bias.
 Bigger fields are commonplace in West Florida, and that can often result in a slightly fairer outcome across the board.